 The most common mistake is treating the quiz as a static form rather than an emotional journey.
 Teams ask clinical questions ("What is your BMI?") instead of aspirational ones ("How would reaching your goal weight change your daily life?").

-The second mistake, based on RocketShip HQ client audits, is skipping the plan reveal page and jumping straight from quiz to paywall, which leaves 35-65% of potential conversion lift on the table.
+In our experience, skipping the plan reveal page and jumping straight from quiz to paywall leaves significant conversion lift on the table.

 How does Apple's App Tracking Transparency (ATT) affect quiz funnel performance?